simukuka/Battleship-/README.md

-# Battleship-
+# Battleship.py
 Battleship Game: Classic Python implementation of the popular game.
 Sink all battleships on a 4x4 grid.
 Guess locations, receive hit/miss feedback, and track your progress.
 Have fun!
-Battleship Game

 This repository contains a Python implementation of the classic game Battleship.
 The game is played on a 4x4 grid, where the player tries to guess the locations of hidden battleships.
 The objective is to sink all the battleships with as few guesses as possible.